 Safety and security

-Petty theft, including pickpocketing, purse snatching and vehicle break-ins, is common, particularly in crowded areas, such as markets, transport hubs and tourist areas.
+Pickpocketing, purse snatching, vehicle break-ins and other petty theft is common, particularly in crowded areas, such as markets, transport hubs and tourist areas.

-Victims are often targeted when walking alone or at night, especially in isolated areas or on beaches.
+Victims of crime are often targeted when walking alone or at night, especially in isolated areas or on beaches.

 Civil unrest and Political tension

 You could encounter strikes and political demonstrations in Gabon.
 These happen across the country but are most common in in Libreville and Port Gentil.

 A failed coup attempt in January 2019 led to a visible military presence on the streets.